- Medicare enrollment in Oklahoma totals more than 765,000 residents.

 But provider networks are often limited with Medicare Advantage, and out-of-pocket costs are typically higher than a person would have if they opted for Original Medicare plus a Medigap plan.
 In short, there are pros and cons either way, and no one-size-fits-all solution.

 Medicare Advantage in Oklahoma

-Only 18 percent of beneficiaries of Medicare in Oklahoma were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34 percent nationwide.
-But by mid-2020, enrollment in Medicare Advantage plans in Oklahoma had grown to about a quarter of the state’s total Medicare population.
-As of July 2020, there were 190,175 enrollees in Medicare Advantage plans in Oklahoma.
-The other 559,779 enrollees had Original Medicare.
+Only 18% of beneficiaries of Medicare in Oklahoma were enrolled in Medicare Advantage plans as of 2018, compared with an average of 34% nationwide.
+But by late 2021, enrollment in Medicare Advantage plans in Oklahoma had grown to almost a third of the state’s total Medicare population.
+As of December 2021, there were 239,363 enrollees in Medicare Advantage plans in Oklahoma.
+The other 525,830 enrollees had Original Medicare.

 Medicare’s annual election period (October 15 to December 7 each year) allows Medicare beneficiaries the chance to switch between Medicare Advantage and Original Medicare (and add, drop, or switch to a different Medicare Part D prescription plan).
 People who are already enrolled in Medicare Advantage plans also have the option to switch to a different Advantage plan or to Original Medicare during the Medicare Advantage open enrollment period, which runs from January 1 to March 31.

 Medigap in Oklahoma